A personal blog by Khürt Williams, with imagery, and inchoate ramblings on coffee, beer, and geekery.

 The downside of changing to micro 4/3 is that there is no micro 4/3 6-12mm (12-24mm) lens for landscape photography.
 The widest micro 4/3 lens is the Olympus M ED 9-18mm (18-36) f/4.0-5.6.

 So, now, staying with Nikon makes sense if I want to maximize my potential lens choice.
 Almost every Nikon DSLR camera sold today can use almost every Nikon lenses made since the 1970s.
-That is a lot of choice!
+That is a lot of choices!
 Add in third-party (Sigma, Tamron, Tokina, and Zeiss) lens support and the list is even longer.
-When I look at micro 4/3, I am stuck by the lack of third-party lenses.
+When I look at micro 4/3, I am struck by the lack of third-party lenses.
 It is a Panasonic and Olympus party.

 From my perspective, Fuji, Olympus, and Panasonic are all in the same boat with lens systems.
 The systems are new (relative to Nikon, Canon and Sony) and there are few options.
-It seems the Fuji X system is mostly popular because they have a retro design, APS-C sensor, and excellent (but limited) optics.
+It seems the Fuji X system is most popular because they have a retro design, APS-C sensor, and excellent (but limited) optics.
 However, inexpensive adapters allow Nikon and Canon shooters to use their lenses on the Fuji.

 What I am concerned about most is the lens choice.
 Bodies are upgraded and replaced as technology advances but lenses change very little.
 What I am really buying into is not a sensor form factor (though that is important).
 I am really buying into a lens system.
 It is like buying a Mac (Nikon) or a Windows (Sony) computer (camera).
 Once you start buying software (lenses), it is hard to switch.
 I want to be sure that I make the right choice for the long term.